Things to Do in Clarke Quay, Singapore

 While at Clarke Quay enjoy a mouthwatering meal at one of the many riverside restaurants.
 From local Singaporean dishes to international cuisines, there’s a range of options to satisfy your taste buds.

-- Hanjip Korean Grill House – Korean barbecue
+• Hanjip Korean Grill House – Popular Korean BBQ spot with premium meats and traditional sides.

 Best Nightlife at Clarke Quay